real-itu/REAL_website/content/authors/Elias Najarro/_index.md

 highlight_name: false
 ---

 Elias Najarro is a PhD fellow.
-His research focuses on applying self-organizing and bio-inspired ideas to machine learning.
+His research focuses on applying self-organizing and bio-inspired systems ideas to machine learning.

 <!-- He's currently working on neuro-inspired meta-learning and Open-Endedness. -->